jmortiger/FITD/README.md

   * If you want to try playing with the configuration to force the Linux Dev Container to build for Windows without relying on WSL and get it to any level of working  beyond building to <25% & failing (e.g. it builds to more than 25% before failing, it almost completely builds, it completely builds but there's early fatal runtime errors, you can start playing but it eventually glitches and/or crashes, it works exactly the same as a native local Windows build made using Visual Studio, it works perfectly), please let us know; we'd love to update this readme & repo to make it easier for potential contributors to get up and running!
 * If you're a macOS user, the build will have targeted Linux.
 It hasn't been tested on macOS, & it's highly unlikely to work, especially if you don't have the required dependancies (like X11's developer files or X11 itself) installed locally.
 That being said, there's little harm in trying; macOS, like Linux, is a Unix derivative, so you might get it to work; if you do, let us know!
 However, if you want to try playing with the configuration to get the Linux Dev Container to build for macOS and you can get it to any level of working beyond building to <25% & failing (e.g. it builds to more than 25% before failing, it almost completely builds, it completely builds but there's early fatal runtime errors, you can start playing but it eventually glitches/crashes, it works perfectly), please let us know; we'd love to update this readme & repo to make it easier for potential contributors to get up and running!
 For all of the above cases, if run locally through VS Code's `Run & Debug` tools, the current debugger config will not correctly find locate the files; this is because the Dev Container has a different arrangement of directories than when outside of it.
 Most features will still work correctly (including call stack display & readout of local var's when stopped), but the directories are baked into the build output.
 To fix this, rebuild from outside the Dev Container (if possible).

+## Current Status
+ * Currently only supports building for the native platform; any info to enable cross-platform builds would be greatly appreciated.
+ * The Windows build using Visual Studio is the most stable; VS Code on Windows is untested; VS Code on Linux is tested and is the current focus of development.